-In conducting a risk analysis, the Department of Agriculture:
+In conducting a risk analysis, the department:

-- identifies the pests and diseases of quarantine concern that may be carried by the good - assesses the likelihood that an identified pest or disease would enter, establish or spread - assesses the probable extent of the harm that would result.
+• identifies the pests and diseases of quarantine concern that may be carried by the good;

+- assesses the likelihood that an identified pest or disease would enter, establish or spread; and - assesses the probable extent of the harm that would result.

-If the assessed level of quarantine risk exceeds Australia's ALOP, the Department of Agriculture will consider whether there are any risk management measures that will reduce quarantine risk to achieve the ALOP.
+If the assessed level of quarantine risk exceeds Australia's ALOP, the department will consider whether there are any risk management measures that will reduce quarantine risk to achieve the ALOP.
 If there are no risk management measures that reduce the risk to that level, trade will not be allowed.

-Risk analyses may be carried out by the Department of Agriculture's specialists, but may also involve relevant experts from state and territory agencies, the Commonwealth Scientific and Industrial Research Organisation (CSIRO), universities and industry to access the technical expertise needed for a particular analysis.
+Risk analyses carried out by specialists within the department, may also involve relevant experts from state and territory agencies, the Commonwealth Scientific and Industrial Research Organisation (CSIRO), universities and industry to access the technical expertise needed for a particular analysis.

 Risk analyses are conducted across a spectrum of scientific complexity and available scientific information.
 An IRA is a type of risk analysis with key steps regulated under the Quarantine Regulations 2000.
-The Department of Agriculture's assessment of risk may also take the form of a non-regulated analysis of existing policy or technical advice.
+The department's assessment of risk may also take the form of a non-regulated analysis of existing policy or technical advice.
 Further information on the types of risk analysis is provided in the Import Risk Analysis Handbook 2011.